Artist

 The incomparable Mirdidingkingathi Juwarnda Sally Gabori (c.1924 - 2015) was a distinguished senior Kaiadilt woman and a contemporary artist of considerable sophistication whose short yet incredible career left an astonishing cultural legacy.

-Gabori first began to paint in 2005, around the age of eighty, and was immediately recognised as an artist of breath-taking instinct, unabashed passion and drive.
-Her signature expressive brushstrokes and vivid use of colour brilliantly portray places on Bentinck Island of deep personal significance to the artist including Dibirdibi, her husband’s Country and the places associated with the Dibirdibi creation story, her father’s Country, Thundi (or Thunduyi), her own Country, Mirdidingki, and the first outstation on Bentinick Island, Nyinyilki.
+Gabori began to paint in 2005, at around eighty years of age, and was immediately recognised as an artist of breath-taking instinct, unabashed passion and drive.
+Her signature expressive brushstrokes and vivid use of colour brilliantly portray places on Bentinck Island of deep personal significance to the artist including Dibirdibi, her husband’s Country; Thundi, her father’s Country; Mirdidingki, her own Country; and, the first outstation on Bentinick Island, Nyinyilki.

 Gabori’s work features in important collections and major institutions in Australia and abroad including the National Gallery of Australia, National Gallery of Victoria, Queensland Art Gallery, Art Gallery of Western Australia, Auckland Art Gallery Toi o Tamaki, New Zealand the Musée du Quai Branly, France, the Museum of Contemporary Aboriginal Art, the Netherlands and the ARTIZON Museum (formerly Bridgestone Museum of Art), Tokyo, Japan, and her works continue to be exhibited in New Zealand, the United Kingdom, USA, South Korea, the Netherlands and Italy.